 Modelling and analysis

-Structural analysis is the process of calculating the forces, moments and deflections to which the members in a structure are likely to be subjected.
+Structural analysis is the process of calculating the forces, moments and deflections to which the members in a structure are to be subjected.
 There is a vast range of analysis tools offering speed, precision and economy of design; 3-D, FE modelling, bespoke portal frame, cellular beam or plate girder design software are now widely available.
 Modelling catenary actions, cold formed member performance or grillage analysis - all these are now commonplace for structures, where hand analysis is impossible.
 Increasingly sophisticated analysis methods continue to improve the accuracy with which the behaviour of structures can be predicted.

 Modelling the real world behaviour of a structure is made easier by the use of full model generating software, with load generating tools enabling frame stability verification along with member checks.
 The design can be performed to British or European Standards.